Upgrade Your CCTV System With Hidden Camera Security Cameras

 How to Install a Hidden Camera in Your CCTV System

 If you already have a CCTV system, or you are ready to invest in one, adding a hidden camera can allow you the benefits of both camera types without any of the drawbacks.
 The simplest way to add a hidden camera to an existing CCTV system is to invest in a battery-powered camera that operates wirelessly.
 This hidden camera can provide a different view of the room than the fixed visible camera without revealing its location.
-The hidden camera might be concealed as a smoke detector, alarm clock, or in a mirror or any other object that would look at home in the space.
+The hidden camera might be concealed as a smoke detector cameras, alarm clock, or in a mirror or any other object that would look at home in the space.
 Alternatively, you can wire the hidden camera to the CCTV system, allowing for more secure footage.

 As the price of CCTV systems comes down, they are becoming more and more popular in residential homes.
 Although visible cameras can act as a crime deterrent, adding in a hidden camera can make any surveillance system more effective.